 AVA is an autonomous vehicle being tested by PSTA in Pinellas County, with financial support from TBARTA.
-The acronym stands for Autonomous Vehicle Advantage, and the experimental vehicle is produced by Beep, a developer of innovative autonomous mobility technology.
-In May 2021, PSTA began testing AVA in Dunedin, after earliest testing concluded in St. Petersburg.
+The acronym stands for Autonomous Vehicle Advantage.

-AVA is equipped with multiple onboard LiDAR sensors and GPS tracking to ensure the path is maintained during operation.
-The vehicle performance is monitored by an onboard shuttle specialist as well as Beep’s Global Command Center located in Orlando.
+The vehicle is equipped with multiple onboard LiDAR sensors and GPS tracking to ensure the path is maintained during operation.
+Vehicle performance is monitored by an onboard shuttle specialist and from a command center in Orlando.
 The vehicles are 100-percent electric, cost less than $30 per month to charge, and react 10 times faster than a human can, while never getting distracted from the roadway.

 “The AVA project is the latest example of how PSTA is leading the way on innovative, sustainable transportation options.
 We’re excited to bring this driverless technology to North County and offer more people a chance to experience AVA,” said Gina Driscoll, Vice Chair of PSTA Board of Directors, when AVA was introduced to Dunedin in 2021.

 "TBARTA strongly supports innovative transit development and recognizes our transportation future needs new technologies that are efficient and sustainable," said David Green, Executive Director of TBARTA.
 "This project is a great way to further that cause."